Natural Language Statistical Features of LSTM-generated Texts: Experiments

 \section{Experiments}

 The experiments with LSTMs were run using the \texttt{torch-rnn} package.\footnote{\url{https://github.com/jcjohnson/torch-rnn}} We trained an LSTM network with two layers and 1,024 cells in each layer.
 As customary in text generation experiments with LSTMs~\cite{Karpathy2015understanding}, the training set was split into chunks of length equal to $K$ characters: in this way, gradients in truncated backpropagation are propagated up to $K$ steps back, but the status of each LSTM cell is not reset after each example, so that longer-range correlations can in principle be learnt.
-We used $K=100$.
+We firstly present results obtained using $K=100$, later investigating the impact of such hyper-parameter on the considered evaluation metrics.
 To avoid overfitting, a dropout equal to 0.7 was applied, and a validation set (4\% of the whole corpus) was exploited to monitor the loss function during training.

-In order to compare the statistics of the LSTM texts with that of other non-trivial models, we also generated artificial texts based on $m$-order Markov processes.
-In particular, a family of $m$-order Markov models were trained from the Dickens' corpus, with $m$ taking values 2, 4, 6, 8 , 10, and 12.
-The models were used to generate artificial texts starting from a seed taking from the original corpus.
+To compare the statistics of the LSTM texts with that of other non-trivial models, we used a plain $m$-order Markov process as a baseline.
+A family of $m$-order Markov models were trained from our corpus, with $m$ taking values 2, 4, 6, 8, 10, and 12.
+The models were used to generate artificial texts starting from a seed taken from the original corpus.

 Tables~\ref{tab:text_samples} and~\ref{tab:text_markov} show some examples of texts generated with different temperatures from the LSTM, and by different Markov models, respectively.
+The whole set of generated samples is publicly available at \url{http://agentgroup.unimore.it/Lippi/generated_samples_Dickens.zip}.